SuzukaDev/suzukadev.github.io/content/articles/manuals/szk-krita-thumbnailer/index.md

 private = false # If true, the article wont be listed and will only be visible by knowing its url
 # keywords = [""] # custom keywords for the page
 tags = ["krita","art","concept art"]
-# main_classes = 'pixel-font' # classes for <main> element.
+main_classes = 'sans-font' # classes for <main> element.
 Allows customization of each page.
 Example of use: add a class from `fonts.scss` to change the page font. (consolas-font, handwritten-font, etc).
 # # -------- DISPLAY OPTIONS --------
 # accent_color = "#ff168a" # customize the color for links, etc in the page
 # feature_image_background_color = "#ff168a" # If the featured_image has transparency, change this color for customizing the background color (default: transparent)